9001/copyparty/README.md

 cut/paste, rename, and delete files/folders (if you have permission)

-file selection: click somewhere on the line (not the link itsef), then:
+file selection: click somewhere on the line (not the link itself), then:
 * `space` to toggle
 * `up/down` to move
 * `shift-up/down` to move-and-select